hannelorelongin/PaerPhage/annotationPopulation/RoaryIQTree.md

-# Single use commans to generate the phylogenetic tree
+# Single use commans for core genome alignment and phylogenetic inference

 Relies on succesful annotation of all genomes as executed with the Snakefile.